 Personal Branding Strategy Guide is an important read for individuals and businesses.

 You’re going to start creating a following by constantly selling yourself.
 Then, people will feel like they know you and will certainly support you out with job leads.

 Confidently reach out to recruiters and human resources managers in organisations that you want to work with.
 Get in contact with someone you know might give a lead.
 Now isn’t the moment to be shy.

 And if you’re an introvert, speaking to someone willing to support you in easing into being more open online.
-If you are uncomfortable beginning a phone or video chat, please send an email or message them on social networking sites.
+If you are uncomfortable beginning a phone or video chat, please email or message them on social networking sites.
 The bad thing that could happen is they’re not going to get back to you.
 The biggest revelation is that you’re going to find an enjoyable new career with a great recommendation.

 There are several remote video meetings for job-seekers to supplement the pre-Covid-19 in-person networking activities.
 Enter them, get involved and make yourself known.
 Thus, creating another dimension of the network — you currently have.
 If you feel bold, ask someone who may help with your quest to make a short video call.